mojzu/hoot.c/README.md

 Examples for targets can be found in the [example](example) directory.
 Each target has its own CMake file and presets such as [example/host/CMakeLists.txt](example/host/CMakeLists.txt) and [example/host/CMakePresets.json](example/host/CMakePresets.json).

-To run the build system for an example.
+To run the build system for an example (others can be found in [.vscode/tasks.json](.vscode/tasks.json)).

 ```shell
 (cd example/host && cmake --preset host-debug)